ory/client-python/docs/IdentityApi.md

     # Create an instance of the API class
     api_instance = ory_client.IdentityApi(api_client)
     id = 'id_example' # str | ID is the identity's ID.
-    type = 'type_example' # str | Type is the type of credentials to be deleted. password CredentialsTypePassword oidc CredentialsTypeOIDC totp CredentialsTypeTOTP lookup_secret CredentialsTypeLookup webauthn CredentialsTypeWebAuthn code CredentialsTypeCodeAuth passkey CredentialsTypePasskey profile CredentialsTypeProfile link_recovery CredentialsTypeRecoveryLink  CredentialsTypeRecoveryLink is a special credential type linked to the link strategy (recovery flow).
-It is not used within the credentials object itself. code_recovery CredentialsTypeRecoveryCode
+    type = 'type_example' # str | Type is the type of credentials to delete. password CredentialsTypePassword oidc CredentialsTypeOIDC totp CredentialsTypeTOTP lookup_secret CredentialsTypeLookup webauthn CredentialsTypeWebAuthn code CredentialsTypeCodeAuth passkey CredentialsTypePasskey profile CredentialsTypeProfile link_recovery CredentialsTypeRecoveryLink  CredentialsTypeRecoveryLink is a special credential type linked to the link strategy (recovery flow).
+It is not used within the credentials object itself. code_recovery CredentialsTypeRecoveryCode identifier = 'identifier_example' # str | Identifier is the identifier of the OIDC credential to delete.
+Find the identifier by calling the `GET /admin/identities/{id}?include_credential=oidc` endpoint. (optional)

     try:
         # Delete a credential for a specific identity
-        api_instance.delete_identity_credentials(id, type)
+        api_instance.delete_identity_credentials(id, type, identifier=identifier)
     except Exception as e:
         print("Exception when calling IdentityApi->delete_identity_credentials: %s\n" % e)
 ```